hashicorp/terraform-provider-aws/website/docs/r/dms_event_subscription.html.markdown

 * `source_ids` - (Required) Ids of sources to listen to.
 * `sns_topic_arn` - (Required) SNS topic arn to send events on.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `arn` - Amazon Resource Name (ARN) of the DMS Event Subscription.

 ## Timeouts

 `aws_dms_event_subscription` provides the following [Timeouts](https://www.terraform.io/docs/configuration/blocks/resources/syntax.html#operation-timeouts) configuration options: